malconn/malconn/README.md

   ### Objective
   <p>
-    Dedicated to produce, learn more in favor to be better on it and my solutions make world better too.
+    Dedicated to produce in favor
+    to be better on it and my solutions make world better too.
   </p>